 Hungarian Fulbright Visiting Professorship

-The award is covered jointly by the University of Pittsburgh’s University Center for International Studies, the Center for Russian, East European, and Eurasian Studies, the European Studies Center and the Honors College, in partnership with Fulbright Hungary.
+The award is covered jointly by the University of Pittsburgh’s University Center for International Studies, the Center for Russian, East European, and Eurasian Studies, the European Studies Center, and the Nationality Rooms and Intercultural Exchange Programs as well as the Dietrich School of Arts and Sciences, the Less Commonly Taught Languages Center and the Honors College, in partnership with Fulbright Hungary.
 Fellows will be required to teach an interdisciplinary undergraduate seminar in Hungarian Studies, will be expected to conduct research in their field of expertise, and will be encouraged to develop strong relationships with students and faculty across a range of Pitt centers, departments, and programs, as appropriate for Fellow’s field of expertise.
-Interested academics should apply by October 15, 2021 via Fulbright Hungary's website.
+Interested academics should apply for next academy year via Fulbright Hungary's website

 Meet our Fulbright Visiting Professors